appdotnet/api-spec/content/reference/resources/message/index.md

 ## Machine only Messages

 Sometimes a Message is not meant for human consumption but it may be readable by an App of some kind.
-In that case, you can create a machine only Message by including `annotations` and not including `text`.
+In that case, you can create a machine only Message by including `annotations`, omitting `text`, and setting `machine_only: true`.
 You can request machine only Messages using the `include_machine=1` query string parameter.

 ## General Parameters